vedderb/vesc_pkg/blacktip_dpv/DEVELOPMENT.md

 python tools/preview_display.py --index 0 --output preview.pgm
 ```

-The preview tool applies the correct 90° clockwise rotation and vertical flip to match the physical hardware orientation.
+The preview tool applies a fixed hardware-orientation transform to match the physical display.
+This transform is independent of the configured frame rotation: in the physical preview, rotation 1 is 90° clockwise from rotation 0, rotation 2 is 180° clockwise, and rotation 3 is 270° clockwise.

 ### Binary File Format